jthet/machine-learning-projects/hurricane-nueralNet/README.md

-# Hurrican Damage Prediction with Nueral Networks
+# Hurricane Damage Prediction with Neural Networks

 This repository focuses on classifying satellite images from Texas after Hurricane Harvey into "damaged" and "non-damaged" buildings using TensorFlow nueral networks.
 We explored various neural network architectures, deploying the best-performing model with a Flask-based inference server.
 This README covers the deployment and usage of the model inference server.